plan9better/notes/(200) Notes/Dynamical law.md

 1. $\{H, T, H, T, H, \dots\}$

 If the system is dynamical that means there is some variable that describes it.
 Such a [variable](State%20variables.md) is called $\sigma$.

+A valid dynamical law also has to be *reversible*, that means that we can know for sure the history of the state given the current state.
+There is no ambiguity, When described as ob